 5. Cramond, Davidson's Mains, Drylaw, St. Columba's Blackhall and The Old Kirk Muirhouse: Recent conversations have indicated that Cramond and The Old Kirk Muirhouse should move forward and create a Union in which the resources of both churches could create a partnership with a strong missional presence in an area of some need while continuing ongoing missional work.
+They will build relationships with each other and the wider community through shared activities, such as worship, pastoral care and outreach, creating 'areas of new connection in Christ's name', so important in a large area with a 'variance in socio-economic need.'
 This Union would be served by 1 FTMWS.
 Drylaw and St. Columba's Blackhall would also move forward towards a Union and they too would combine their resources and their strong local presence within their areas to serve a diverse locale.
 This Union would be served by 1 FTMWS.
 Davidson's Mains, served by 1FTMWS, would join these congregations, sharing their resources and missional energy in a Parish Grouping.
 Meantime, their mission focus would be a working with the other two unions in the areas where there is greater socio-economic need.
 Given the size of this area and the socio-economic need, it is further proposed that 1 Pioneer MDS be based at The Old Kirk Muirhouse and Drylaw in order to work across the entire area and with the congregations in order to ensure a strong, missional presence in communities with fewer resources.

 Buildings: Most of the buildings in this Parish Grouping are well equipped spaces in the right places, offering the fabric and the location for mission.
 They are therefore designated 'A'.
 Concern has been expressed regarding The Old Kirk Muirhouse.
 There are fabric issues and resolving these may distract from other missional possibilities in the area.
-It is therefore proposed that it be designated 'B' while those missional possibilities are explored, with a view to release by 31 December 2025 unless it is concluded that upgrading on the present site offers the best solution to providing mission in the area.
+It is therefore proposed that it be designated 'B' while those missional possibilities are explored, with a view to release by 31 December 2025 unless it is concluded that upgrading on the present site offers the best solution to providing a physical mission presence in the area.
+For a church presence in the area is vital for mission.